-9. MATERIAL CONTRACTS
+4. MATERIAL CONTRACTS

-Except for what is disclosed in the Related Party Transaction as stated below, there were no other material contracts entered into by the Group involving Directors' and Major Shareholders' interests either still subsisting as at 31 December 2015 or entered into since the end of the previous financial year.
+Except for what is disclosed in the Related Party Transaction as stated below, there were no other material contracts entered into by the Group involving the interest of the Directors, chief executive who is not a Director or Major Shareholders either still subsisting as at 31 December 2016 or entered into since the end of the previous financial year.

-10. RECURRENT RELATED PARTY TRANSACTIONS ("RRPT") OF REVENUE OR TRADING NATURE
+5. RECURRENT RELATED PARTY TRANSACTIONS ("RRPT") OF REVENUE OR TRADING NATURE

-At the last AGM held on 24 June 2015, the Company had obtained a mandate from its shareholders to enter into RRPT with a person who considered being a Related Party as defined in Chapter 10 of MMLR.
-Details of the RRPT during the financial year ended 31 December 2015 pursuant to Shareholders' Mandate are as follows:-
+At the last AGM held on 24 June 2016, the Company had obtained a mandate from its shareholders to enter into RRPT with a person who considered being a Related Party as defined in Chapter 10 of MMLR.
+Details of the RRPT during the financial year ended 31 December 2016 pursuant to Shareholders' Mandate are as follows:-

-Transacting parties Interested directors or major shareholders Nature of transactions Actual Value transacted (RM) Provider: KGB Group Recipient: BOCLH Group Sun Lead (1) Fortune Dragon (2) LHIC (2) Kelington Group is supplying services in relation to UHP delivery systems solution to BOCLH Group 3,283,177 Provider: BOCLH Group Recipient: KGB Group Sun Lead (1) Fortune Dragon (2) LHIC (2) Kelington Group is purchasing equipment and consumables (welding and testing gases) for UHP delivery system from BOCLH Group nil
+Transacting parties Interested directors or major shareholders Nature of transactions Actual Value transacted (RM) Provider: KGB Group Recipient: BOCLH Group 1) Sun Lead (1) 2) Fortune Dragon (2) 3) LHIC (2) KGB Group is supplying services in relation to UHP delivery systems solution to BOCLH Group RM1,233,860 Provider: BOCLH Group Recipient: KGB Group 1) Sun Lead (1) 2) Fortune Dragon (2) 3) LHIC (2) KGB Group is purchasing equipment and consumables (welding and testing gases) for UHP delivery system from BOCLH Group nil